miguelamello/nestjs-graphql-iot-monitor/documentation.md

   }
 ```

-### Query: deviceByName
+### 2) deviceByName
 This query is used to get a device by its name.
 The query requires the name of
 the device as an argument.
 The query returns a device object if the device is
 found or null if the device is not found.

 #### Examples

-1) Querying a device by its name and returning all the fields of the device:
+2.1) Querying a device by its name and returning all the fields of the device:

 ```
   query {